jeetsukumaran/delineate/docs/_sources/concepts.rst.txt

 "Partitions"
 ============

-The primary output of |delineate| is essentially calculation of the probabilities of different *partitions* of the population lineages in the study into distinct species.
+The primary output of |delineate| is calculation of the probabilities of different *partitions* of the population lineages in the study into distinct species.
-Each partition represents a different collection of assignments of species identities to each of the population lineages.
+Each partition represents a different combination of assignments of species identities to each of the population lineages.
 The term "partition" here comes from basic set theory: it is a division of a set of elements into a set of *mutually exclusive* and *jointly comprehensive* subsets.
 In this application, we are considering the population lineages (i.e., the tips of the population tree we give as input to |delineate|) as the elements of the initial set.
 We want to organize this set of populations into distinct subsets, where each subset corresponds to a distinct species.